-When you send a message, the other Findmypast member will see you full name.
+When you send a message, the other Findmypast member will see your full name.
 It is the same name you have registered on your Findmypast account.
-Within the direct message you can decide how much personal information you want to share.
+Within the direct message, you can decide how much personal information you want to share.

 If you wish to block another member from messaging or you have received abuse from another member, please contact our customer support team immediately at email@example.com.

 E. Sharing family tree data with FamilySearch.
-Findmypast no longer shares family tree d with our partner FamilySearch.
 If you created a family tree between 1 November 2018 and 31 March 2019 (when we were testing a new community shared tree product) and you gave your consent, we shared your personal information with FamilySearch in order to provide you with the community shared tree service.
 The following items would have been shared with FamilySearch: